Daichi Kamada: Personal life

 Kamada's father, Fukushige, was once a footballer and worked for the seniors and juniors at Osaka University of Physical Education.
 Because of his father's guidance, Kamada worked hard and learned how to use his body, enabling him to go back and forth between the attacking third and middle thirds, and his number of pass variations increased.
 He has a younger brother, Hiromu Kamada, who is also a footballer.
 In his free time, Kamada has said he is learning German and reads manga.
-Kamada credited teammate Makoto Hasebe for helping settle down in Germany.
+Kamada credited teammate Makoto Hasebe for helping him settle down in Germany.

 At one point, Kamada considered going to university, saying: "Going to college may be a necessary path for me, but I still have a feeling that I can't give up.
 If I become a professional after graduating from college, I'm already 22 years old.
 However, I thought it would be very late to become a professional at the age of 22.
 For me, it is ideal that I go to the J League from high school and start from the first year, and I think I should do that.
 And I'm thinking about the future of the J League.
 I've always had a dream to go out into the world and play.
 I don't appreciate it, but I have enough confidence to do it."
 Growing up, Kamada said he wanted to be a footballer.
 On 25 May 2017, Kamada announced his marriage, to a woman he had been dating for a long time.
 A year later in October 2018, he became a first time father when his wife gave birth to a baby boy.
 Since moving to Eintracht Frankfurt, Kamada resides in the city with his family.

+In July 2023, Kamada released his first book titled "Unwavering Conviction: 12 People Testify: Japan National Team Soccer Player Kamada Daichi's Growth Story".